-Software is half of the mission and well thought out, integrated and tested software significantly increase the flexibility and return of the mission.
+Software is half of the mission and well thought out, integrated and tested software significantly increases the flexibility and outcome of the mission.

 GomSpace’s software philosophy is based on viewing the whole mission as a network containing a number of autonomous nodes that can communicate transparently with each other in a distributed architecture.
-To support this view, we have developed the Cubesat Space Protocol (CSP) to be the “mission internet”.
-With this perspective a radio device can be considered a “router” that connects different physical CSP networks.
+To support this view, we have developed the Cubesat Space Protocol (CSP) to be the internal satellite bus protocol.
+Using this a radio device can be considered a “router” that connects different physical CSP networks.

 The GomSpace Hardware Platform also supports the distributed architecture and when combining the GomSpace Software and Hardware Platform, the step towards a fully integrated satellite is very small and low risk, leaving more time and resources for mission specific payload integration.